tolitius/mongodb-write-performance-playground/README.markdown

 ### Current version of MongoDB ( 1.8.1 ) does not provide even distribution over shards

   Unfortunately.
   The way sharding is done, Mongo looks at the chunk size and moves chunks around in async manner.
   Which means when X number of records are sent to MongoS it will only use "next" shard in case a chunk size is reached.
   Hence inserts are still "sequential".
   JIRA that "kind of" addresses that: https://jira.mongodb.org/browse/SERVER-939

+  Even if chunks are 'pre-split' for a known number of shards / threads, INSERTing speed is way ( at least 3 times ) slower than a manual even distribution with [MongoMultipleHostDocumentWriter.java](https://github.com/anatoly-polinsky/mongodb-write-performance-playground/blob/master/src/main/java/org/dotkam/mongodb/concurrent/MongoMultipleHostDocumentWriter.java)

 ### Hence real time Even Distribution is needed.
 Which is done via manual partitioning by: